Unconditional

 But as we’ve seen, good is often measured on a sliding scale.
 And by some of Plugged In’s measures, Beef isn’t very good at all.

 And interwoven into the show is a spiritual message, too.
 On one end, it takes a literal approach, such as when Danny joins a church, breaking down in tears when the worship team’s performance of “O Come to the Altar” resonates with him.
-On the other end, it lies in the musings of its two broken protagonists when they consider how God could create such a broken world—and the two come to a rather depressing (and unbiblical) conclusion.
+On the other end, it lies in the musings of its broken protagonists when they consider how God could create such a broken world—and, in the first season, Danny and Amy come to a rather depressing (and unbiblical) conclusion.

 Are we good people?
-The Gospel is clear: no, not really.
+The Gospel is clear: No, not really.
 Underneath our smiles and good intentions, we’re filled with hurt and rage, sorrow and sin.
-Beef reminds us of that—but not always in some imperfect ways.
+Beef reminds us of that—albeit in some imperfect ways.

 After unsuccessfully trying to return several hibachi grills, Danny leaves Forsters home improvement center frustrated and angry.
 He starts backing his truck out of the parking space—and nearly hits a very angry BMW driver.
 He doesn’t know it yet, but that driver is Amy Lau, who runs a plant-selling business that she, in turn, hopes to sell to Forsters.
 The two race through the streets in a terrifying road-rage incident (endangering a great many people along the way).
 Amy’s BMW winds up escaping unscathed, but Danny memorizes her license-plate number—and he’s determined to track her down.